Chicago-R-User-Group/Chicago-R-User-Group.github.io/index.md

 </nav>
 <br/>

-<p align="center">Like the open-source, community-active language, CRUG is a Chicago-based user group of R specialists and enthusiasts here to foster collaboration, education, networking, and engagement among each other and other public and private organizations.

-See below our past events and projects, diving into the entire spectrum of data analytics and data science.</p>
+## <center>We are the Chicago R User Group (CRUG), a local meetup group who organizes events for users in the R environment.
+Our events fosters collaboration, education, and networking in the data and programming Chicago ecosystem.
+See below our past events and projects, diving into the entire spectrum of data analytics and data science. </center>

 ---